Desert Warrior (2025 film)

-Desert Warrior is a 2025 historical action drama film directed by Rupert Wyatt, who co-wrote the screenplay with Erica Beeney, David Self, and Gary Ross.
-The film stars Anthony Mackie and Aiysha Hart.
+Desert Warrior is a 2025 historical action film directed by Rupert Wyatt, who co-wrote the screenplay with Erica Beeney and David Self.
+The film's cast includes Anthony Mackie, Aiysha Hart, Sharlto Copley, and Ben Kingsley.
+The story sees an Arabian princess team up with a bandit to confront a ruthless emperor, who wanted the former to be his concubine.